CaptEmulation/nitrogen-website/source/guides/start/camera.md

 service.connect(camera, function(err, session, camera) {
 ```

 This is the key line of code.
-In one line of code we have provisioned and authenticated the device with the service and established a session that we can communicate securely over.
+In one line of code we have provisioned and authenticated our camera device with the service and established a session that we can communicate securely over.

 The next block of code sets up a CameraManager to watch the camera's message stream and execute snapshot commands: